 The 1st Cerebral Palsy of New Jersey Preschool Program encourages each of our children to grow and develop according to his/her individual needs.
 Developing interpersonal relationships is the foundation to learning.
 Within a small group, which becomes a family, each child receives the attention and warmth that ensures social, emotional and academic growth.

 Because all children learn through play and movement, our preschool program provides an environment that gives each child the opportunity to develop brain (cognitive) function by engaging in a variety of multi-sensory experiences.
+Our preschool program follows the Creative Curriculum which promotes learning experiences designed for each age-group and flexibly tailored to each child’s needs with high-quality, research-based resources.

 Each child is brought along through the developmental levels of facilitated play, guided play, parallel play, reciprocal play, interactive play, and role-playing.